portfolio size effect

 asset allocation during deaccumulation

 Above, your total wealth is measured along the top and increases slowly with time.
 Total wealth is the addition of financial capital and human capital.
 Your human capital starts very high and is most of your wealth early in your career.
-Then your financial capital starts to take off and eventually becomes all of your total wealth—compound growth at work.
+Then your financial capital starts to take off and eventually becomes your total wealth—compound growth at work.

 The implications here are huge, as you can take many risks when you are young but not many risks when you have little human capital left.
 You no longer have time to make it up as your human capital fades.